astrojimig/mw_density_imig2025/README.md

 # mw_density_imig2025
-This repository contains the results, source code and data used in [Imig et al. 2025](https://astrojimig.github.io/pdfs/Imig_MW_density.pdf) for studying the density structure of the Milky Way disk.
+This repository contains the results, source code and data used in [Imig et al. 2025](https://astrojimig.github.io/pdfs/Imig_MW_density.pdf) for studying the density structure of the Milky Way disk using SDSS-IV APOGEE.

 <p>
 <center>